philc/book-notes/it doesnt have to be crazy at work - jason fried.md

     otherwise, work isn't seasonal and becomes monotonous.
   * "As we continued to hear fellow entrepreneurs reminiscing about the good old days, the more we kept thinking, 'Why didn't they just grow slower and stay closer to the size they enjoyed the most?'"
 We decided that if the good old days were so good, we'd do our best to simply settle there, and grow headcount very slowly.
 * It's crazy at work
-  * 1) the workday is being sliced into tiny, fleeting work moments by an onslaught of distractions.
+  * 1) The workday is being sliced into tiny, fleeting work moments by an onslaught of distractions.
   * 2) An unhealthy obsession with growth at any cost sets towering, unrealistic expectations that stress people out.
   * "People can't get work done at work anymore" because of distractions, so work inevitably bleeds into home